KenSciResearch/fairMLHealth/README.md

      />

-### Additional Resources
+## Additional Library Resources
 More information about these and other examples can be found in our [examples_and_tutorials](./examples_and_tutorials) folder!
 These specific examples are based on our ToolUsage notebooks, for which we've provided online access in Jupyter's nbviewer via the following links:
 * [Tool Usage for Binary Classification](https://nbviewer.jupyter.org/github/KenSciResearch/fairMLHealth/blob/integration/examples_and_tutorials/Example-ToolUsage_Binary.ipynb)
 * [Tool Usage for Regression](https://nbviewer.jupyter.org/github/KenSciResearch/fairMLHealth/blob/integration/examples_and_tutorials/Example-ToolUsage_Regression.ipynb)

+For a deep discussion of fairness evaluation, see [Evaluating Fairness](./docs/resources/Evaluating_Fairness.md) in our [documentation and resources](./docs/resources) section.
+In the same folder you'll find a [Measures QuickReference](./docs/resources/Measures_QuickReference.md), plus additional [References and Resources](./docs/resources/References_and_Resources.md)

-For a deeper discussion of the fairness evaluation process, see the [Tutorial for Evaluating Fairness in Binary Classification](https://nbviewer.jupyter.org/github/KenSciResearch/fairMLHealth/blob/integration/examples_and_tutorials/Tutorial-EvaluatingFairnessInBinaryClassification.ipynb) and [Tutorial for Evaluating Fairness in Regression](https://nbviewer.jupyter.org/github/KenSciResearch/fairMLHealth/blob/integration/examples_and_tutorials/Tutorial-EvaluatingFairnessInRegression.ipynb)(nbviewer links).
+For an active notebook demonstrating the fairness evaluation process, see the [Tutorial for Evaluating Fairness in Binary Classification](https://nbviewer.jupyter.org/github/KenSciResearch/fairMLHealth/blob/integration/examples_and_tutorials/Tutorial-EvaluatingFairnessInBinaryClassification.ipynb) and [Tutorial for Evaluating Fairness in Regression](https://nbviewer.jupyter.org/github/KenSciResearch/fairMLHealth/blob/integration/examples_and_tutorials/Tutorial-EvaluatingFairnessInRegression.ipynb)(nbviewer links).

 Templates are available in the [templates folder](./templates):
 * [Binary Classification Assessment Template](./templates/Template-BinaryClassificationAssessment.ipynb)